Baselj/PreberiIndeksePegasInPrikaziApp/README.md

 ## Example

-Example of merged pdf can be found in [DownloadFolder/send](https://github.com/Baselj/PythonAJPESWebCrawler/blob/main/DownloadFolder/send/2022-09-26AjpesDrazbe.pdf)
+Example of merged pdf can be found in [PowerNext PEGAS Gas Index website](https://www.powernext.com/spot-market-data)

 ## Features